GhostWording/PublicDocumentation/API/UserGuide/user_guide_simple.md

 You can try that from any Rest Client such as Postman (www.getpostman.com)

+## Getting a list of texts

 In http://api.cvd.io/DocDemo/I-would-like-to-see-you-again/text
-"I-would-like-to-see-you-again" is the slug of the intention for which you request texts "DocDemo" is the name of your application.
+`DocDemo` is the name of your application.
 We call it an area name.
+`I-would-like-to-see-you-again` is the slug of the intention for which you request texts

 For the "Le bout des lèvres" the area name is "LipTip" so if you want to get texts to say I like you for this application you would send this request :
 GET http://api.cvd.io/LipTip/I-like-you/texts